-9.1.5 Research Master's Thesis:
+9.1.6 Research Master's Thesis:

-The research Master's thesis is a monograph including:
+The research Master's thesis in a monograph format should include:

 - a. an introduction; - b. critical analysis of existing research; - c. in-depth discussions of the methodological approach taken by the candidate; - d. presentation, and critical analysis, of the findings of the research undertaken by the candidate; and - e. a substantive conclusion which indicates scope for further research arising out of the candidate's research.